GitLab FI

 Account validity

-The GitLab account associated with the faculty account is valid only if the faculty account is active and unblocked.
-If the faculty account is blocked or expired, access to GitLab , including SSH keys , will also be blocked.
+A GitLab account associated with a faculty account is only valid if the faculty account is active and unblocked.
+If the faculty account is blocked or terminated, access to GitLab , including SSH keys, will also be blocked.

 SSH key

-If you want to work with the repository from your computer without having to enter a password every time, you can upload a public SSH key to your profile.
-Follow the instructions , here are just tips especially for Linux systems.
+If you want to work with the repository from your own computer without having to enter a password each time, you can upload a public SSH key to your profile.
+Follow the instructions, here we only give tips especially for Linux systems.

 Creating an SSH key